PPL-IIITA/ppl-assignment-UltraLazyCat/README.md

 # ppl-assignment-UltraLazyCat
 ppl-assignment-UltraLazyCat created by GitHub Classroom

-Created on Windows OS using netbeans IDE --------  Manuj Singh RIT2015030
+Created on Windows OS using JAVA Language on netbeans IDE --------  Manuj Singh RIT2015030

 (for Running on command prompt with jdk installed prior)